macabees/bmon/README.md

 ## Run image
 `$ docker run -it --rm --name=bmon --net=host macabees/bmon`
+(Note: The '--net=host' option gives the container access to the network resources on the local system)

 ## Help
 `$ docker run -it --rm macabees/bmon --help`